 Not only is the 2002 stallion (Dressage Royal-Ria Grande, Ritual) one of the top Hanoverian sires in the world, Damsey FRH has earned multiple CDI Grand Prix wins with Helen Langehanenberg.
-The pair are currently ranked in the top 10 of Grand Prix competitors in Germany.
+The pair are currently ranked in the top 10 of the FEI World Dressage Ranking List.
+Their CDI Grand Prix personal best is 78.044 percent and their Grand Prix Freestyle personal best is 83.880 percent.

 The 2003 Oldenburg gelding (Rubin Royal-Rolling Home) has competed extensively with Diane Creech, earning top placings in the CDI small tour division in Canada and the United States.
 The pair were the reserves for the Canadian team for the Pan American Games in Toronto.

 The 2004 gelding (His Highness-Wolkenfee, Wolkenstein II) is under the training of Sue Blinks.
 The pair rode down centerline for the first time together in the summer of 2016.
-They earned high scores in the 70s in the small tour in Tryon, North Carolina.
+They earned high scores in the 70s in the small tour in Tryon, North Carolina, and he made a successful Grand Prix debut in 2018.

 The 2004 gelding (His Highness-SPS Lapislazuly, Lancier) has competed in the CDI small tour with Diane Creech and they have won many classes across the United States and Canada.
-The pair moved up to Grand Prix in 2016 and they are looking forward to continue to progress.
+The pair moved up to Grand Prix in 2016 and in 2018 he won the CDI3* Grand Prix Special at Dressage at Devon.

 The 2004 gelding (Conteur-Ramira, Rotspon) captured the 2015 Fourth Level Open Championship at the US Dressage Finals with Mike Suchanek.
 They also have continued up the levels and are currently competing in Prix St. Georges.